 - A brief description of physical features of the site and adjacent parcels.
 In addition, a brief overview of the neighborhood land composition (residential, commercial, industrial, agricultural). - The approximately 12-acre, polygon shaped tract is densely wooded and undulating.
 There are no physical structures located on the tract.
-The site is not located within a 100-year flood plain. - The overall character of the neighborhood in the immediate vicinity of the site can be defined predominantly as a mixture of: vacant land use, multifamily and low density single-family development.

-• Directly north of the site is vacant land.
+The site is not located within a 100-year flood plain. - The overall character of the neighborhood in the immediate vicinity of the site can be defined predominantly as a mixture of vacant land use, multifamily and low density single-family development. - Directly north of the site is vacant land.
 Directly east of the site is vacant land.
-Directly south of the site is vacant land, closely followed by: (1) low density single-family development off Horizon Hills Road, and (2) the recently opened Stone Ridge (LIHTC-FM) Apartments.
-The 64-unit apartment development was completed in 2018, and all units were pre-leased during the initial marketing period.
-The project was fully occupied in three months.
-Directly west of the site is vacant land.

-A discussion of site access and visibility.

-- Access to the site is available off Old Farmington Highway via a short .1 mile project access driveway.
-Old Farmington Highway is a low density secondary connector in Calhoun, with a speed limit of 45 miles per hour in the immediate vicinity of the site.
-The location of the site off Old Farmington Highway does not present problems of egress and ingress to the site.
-Also, road noise is not considered to be detrimental to the site. - The site offers good accessibility and linkages to area services and facilities.
-The areas surrounding the site appeared to be void of negative externalities including: noxious odors, close proximity to cemeteries, rail lines, high density transmission lines and junk yards. - Any significant positive or negative aspects of the subject site. - Overall, the field research revealed the following strengths and weaknesses of the subject in relation to subject marketability.
+Directly south of the site is vacant land, closely followed by (1) low density single-family development off Horizon Hills Road, and (2) the recently opened Stone Ridge (LIHTC-FM) Apartments.
+Directly west of the site is vacant land. - A discussion of site access and visibility. - Access to the site is available off Old Fairmount Highway via a short .1 mile project access driveway.
+Old Fairmount Highway is a low density secondary connector in Calhoun, with a speed limit of 45 miles per hour in the immediate vicinity of the site.
+The location of the site off Old Fairmount Highway does not present problems of egress and ingress to the site. - The site offers good accessibility and linkages to area services and facilities.
+The areas surrounding the site appeared to be void of negative externalities including noxious odors, close proximity to cemeteries, rail lines, high density transmission lines and junk yards. - Any significant positive or negative aspects of the subject site. - Overall, the field research revealed the following strengths and weaknesses of the subject in relation to subject marketability.